stijn-dejongh/lovecraft_public_domain/raw_converts/tas.md

 from their brave posts, and total silence reigned within the high basalt walls of a thousand empty towns.
 Of the dense throngs and multitudinous activities of the past, nothing finally remained.
-There now loomed against the rainless deserts only the blistered towers of vacant houses, factories, and structures of every sort, reflecting the sun&rsquo;s dazzling radiance and parching in the more and more intolerable heat.
+There now loomed against the rainless deserts only the blistered towers of vacant houses, factories, and structures of every sort, reflecting the sun's dazzling radiance and parching in the more and more intolerable heat.

   Many lands, however, had still escaped the scorching blight, so that the refugees were soon absorbed in the life of a newer world.
 During strangely prosperous centuries the hoary deserted cities of the equator grew half-forgotten and entwined with fantastic fables.
-Few thought of those spectral, rotting towers&nbsp;.&nbsp;.&nbsp;. those huddles of shabby walls and cactus-choked streets, darkly silent and abandoned.&nbsp;.&nbsp;.&nbsp;.
+Few thought of those spectral, rotting towers . . . those huddles of shabby walls and cactus-choked streets, darkly silent and abandoned. . . .

   Wars came, sinful and prolonged, but the times of peace were greater.
 Yet always the swollen sun increased its radiance as Earth drew closer to its fiery parent.
 It was as if